Skip to content

 Can I bring my dog up Gathersnow Hill?

-Good signal on summit; EE reliable with clear views across the Pentlands and Moorfoot.
+Good signal throughout; EE reliable with clear views across the Pentlands and Moorfoot.

 Is Gathersnow Hill safe in winter?